-- The Hebrew University of Jerusalem, Doctorate in Law (Honors), 1963
+- Doctorate in Law, The Hebrew University of Jerusalem, 1963

-Previously, Barak has served as a visiting professor at Yale Law School.
+Barak has also served as a Visiting Professor at Yale Law School.
 He is a member of the Israeli National Academy of Science and the Accademia Nazionale dei Lincei in Italy, and was chosen as a foreign honorary member of the American Academy of Arts and Sciences.
-He has received the Israel Prize for Law and honorary doctorates from many institutions of higher education including Yale, Columbia, Bologna, Oxford and Michigan.
+He has received the Israel Prize for Law and honorary doctorates from many institutions of higher education, including Yale, Columbia, Bologna, Oxford, and Michigan.

 - Human Dignity: The Constitutional Value and the Constitutional Right, 2015.

 - Proportionality: Constitutional Rights and their Limitations, 2012.

 - The Role of a Judge in a Democracy, 2003.

 - Judicial Discretion, 1987.

 - Constitutional Law